railsware/Sleipnir/README.md

 # Sleipnir

 Sleipnir is a BDD-style framework for Swift.
-Highly inspired by [Cedar](https://github.com/pivotal/cedar).
+Sleipnir is highly inspired by [Cedar](https://github.com/pivotal/cedar).
 Also
-> [Sleipnir](http://en.wikipedia.org/wiki/Sleipnir) is Odin's steed, is the child of Loki and Svaðilfari, is described as the best of all horses, and is sometimes ridden to the location of Hel.
+> In Norse mythology, [Sleipnir](http://en.wikipedia.org/wiki/Sleipnir) is Odin's steed, is the child of Loki and Svaðilfari, is described as the best of all horses, and is sometimes ridden to the location of Hel.

 ```swift
 class SampleSpec : SleipnirSpec {